Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Network and Error Models

 If entanglement swapping is performed using noisy Bell states, the state distributed to the end nodes will also be affected by noise.
 For entanglement swapping performed on Werner states, $w_1$ and $w_2$, the state outputted will also be a Werner state with $w_{out}=w_1 \cdot w_2$.
 For Werner states, the effect of depolarisation noise can be combined multiplicatively when entanglement swapping is performed \cite{li2021efficient}.
 This relationship can be extended to entanglement swapping performed along a path of quantum repeaters.
 The state distributed between the end nodes will have a Werner parameter:

-where $w_e$ represents the Werner parameter held over an edge $e$ and $B$ represents a path, which could a branch of a star or a tree routing solution.
+where $w_e$ represents the Werner parameter held over an edge $e$ and $B$ represents a path, which could be a branch in a routing solution.
 In a star routing solution, a branch is a path between the centre node and each user node.
-In a tree solution $R$, the branches are the set of paths between the user and \emph{fork} nodes.
+In a tree routing solution, the branches are the set of paths between the user and \textit{fork} nodes.
 A fork node is a node in the Steiner tree with a nodal degree $\geq 3$.
 A branch will not contain user or fork nodes, except at its endpoints.
 The fidelity of the Bell state distributed by entanglement swapping over a branch is given by $\mathcal{F}_B = (3 w_{B} + 1)/4$.

 Entanglement fusion can be used to combine two GHZ states of $n_1$ and $n_2$ qubits respectively, into an \hbox{($n_1+n_2-1$)-qubit} GHZ state \cite{nickerson2013topological,DeBone2020GHZStates,chelluri2024multipartite}.
 Entanglement fusion is an example of a LOCC operation, so requires at least one qubit of each GHZ state to be held in the same node.